 A go-kart is an open-wheeled racing car.
 It is also referred to as a shifter kart.
-It can either be motorized or unmotorized.
-Unmotorized go-karts may be propelled by gravity or pedal power.
+It can either be motorized or non-motorized.
+Non-motorized go-karts may be propelled by gravity or pedal power.
 The highly powered go-karts can compete effectively with other racing cars on elongated circuits.
 Motorized go-karts may have either two-stroke or four-stroke engines.
 Some advanced karts have room for a passenger.

 A famous sport

-Ever wondered how some of Formula One racers became champions?
+Ever wondered how some Formula One racers became champions?
 Well, they started their careers on kart racing tracks.
-Notable racers such as Lewis Hamilton, Fernando Alonso, Sebastian Vettel, Michael Schumacher, Ayrton Senna and Nick Rosberg have a history in go-karting events.
+Notable racers such as Lewis Hamilton, Fernando Alonso, Sebastian Vettel, Michael Schumacher, Ayrton Senna, and Nick Rosberg have a history in go-karting events.

 Benefits of go-karting events

 - Go-kart racing stimulates the production of the dopamine hormone in the body.
 By doing so, you develop a sense of euphoria.
 That good feeling is perfect for boosting your mood and create happiness within you that you crave so much.